Albuquerque Dram Shop Lawyer

 Laws Involving Minors

-Many dram shop laws are geared towards situations where the person who is served the alcohol is under the age of 21.
-In particular, when the seller knew or should have known, that the person being served or sold the alcohol is under the age of 21, laws in those states hold the establishment liable for the resulting injuries caused by the underage, intoxicated party.
+Many dram shop laws are geared toward situations where the person who is served the alcohol is under the age of 21.
+In particular, when the seller knew or should have known that the person being served or sold the alcohol is under the age of 21, laws in those states hold the establishment liable for the resulting injuries caused by the underage, intoxicated party.

 Social Host Liability Laws